 Tourism is one of Arkansas's largest industries.
-In 2016, the state hosted more than 29 million visitors and brought in $7.7 billion in tourism expenditures!
+In 2018, the state brought in $7.3 billion in tourism expenditures!
 National Travel and Tourism Week provides the perfect opportunity for us to express our appreciation to the Arkansas travelers who have made this growth possible!

 We are proud of Arkansas and want to share that pride with our visitors!
 This website gives you all of the information you need to host a Tourist Appreciation event in your own area.
 If you do not already have an event planned, ideas and suggestions are provided to the left.
 If you already have an event planned, you can find marketing tips and fun facts to share with those who attend.